My Fay Nutrition Review: Why I Love Working with a Nutritionist (Practically for Free)

 Before I logged into my first 1.5 hour session, I wasn’t sure what to expect.
 Part of me thought she was going to grill me on my food choices and maybe gently pass judgment, which would be her total professional right.
 But that’s not how it went.

 We started with quick, friendly introductions, then jumped right into it.
 She guided me through talking about my goals and my eating habits.
 There was no judgment or pressure.
-Honestly, it felt like I was chatting with a friend over coffee.
-A very knowledgeable friend who wanted the best for me and had the knowledge to help me achieve my goals.
+Honestly, it felt like I was chatting with a friend over coffee — a friend that had the nutrition know-how to help me achieve my goals.

 What really blew me away was that within one virtual meeting with Lyla, I felt empowered.
 I felt like taking control of my health outcomes was possible and that I was finally going to do it.